Staff Engagement: What & Why Is It Important

 Source: forconstructionpros.com

-Effective communication is crucial for employers to ensure that staff has access to relevant information and to avoid inconsistent messaging from senior management or a lack of transparency about goals and strategies.
+Effective communication is crucial for employers to ensure staff access to relevant information and avoid inconsistent messaging from senior management or a lack of transparency about goals and strategies.

-This can be achieved by developing effective communication channels that are accessible to all employees.
-Some of the essential channels of communication in the workplace include face-to-face conversations, emails, chat messages, video conferencing, phone calls, and other methods used to convey information in the workplace.
+This can be achieved by developing effective communication channels accessible to all employees.
+Some of the essential communication channels in the workplace include face-to-face conversations, emails, chat messages, video conferencing, phone calls, and other methods used to convey information in the workplace.

-Nonverbal communication like eye contact, body language, and tone of voice are also important aspects of workplace communication.
+Nonverbal communication, like eye contact, body language, and tone of voice, is essential to workplace communication.
 Employers should also create channels dedicated to specific company topics and enable employees to collaborate more efficiently.

-It is essential to use appropriate channels for workplace collaboration, peer-to-peer, and top-down communication to impact the company’s success positively.
-Employers should also turn to more modern, intuitive, user-friendly, and mobile-first communication channels and tools that mimic the apps that employees use on a daily basis in their private lives.
+It is essential to use appropriate workplace collaboration, peer-to-peer, and top-down communication channels to impact the company’s success positively.
+Employers should also turn to more modern, intuitive, user-friendly, and mobile-first communication channels and tools that mimic the apps employees use daily in their private lives.

 Effective communication should accurately convey information while maintaining or improving human relationships.
-Employers should foster an open-door policy, encouraging employees to freely approach managers with any concerns, ideas, or feedback.
+Employers should foster an open-door policy, encouraging employees to approach managers with concerns, ideas, or feedback freely.

-Regular team meetings or one-on-one chats with staff members can also help improve communication between managers and employees.
-Listening is a critical skill when it comes to communication, and managers should be accessible to answer phone calls, answer emails, and chat with team members.
+Regular team meetings or one-on-one chats with staff members can also improve communication between managers and employees.
+Listening is a critical communication skill, and managers should be able to answer phone calls emails, and chat with team members.

 Poor Working Conditions